 A petting zoo and animal sanctuary.
 There’s also a restaurant and playground on site.
 Learn more here.

-We will have more to come on fabulous day trips from Beirut.
-Beirut is really central withing Lebanon so pretty much all parts of the country are possible to explore as day trips and still come back to use Beirut as your base point overnight.
+We will have more Lebanon vacation ideas in this guide to fabulous day trips from Beirut.
+Beirut is really central within Lebanon so pretty much all parts of the country are possible to explore as day trips and still come back to use Beirut as your base point overnight.

 Best areas for food and drink with kids in Beirut